go-humble/humble/README.md

 If you're looking for the files that used to be in this repository, they have all been moved to stand-alone packages.
-Check out the [Humble Toolkit](https://github.com/go-humble) on github to view all the packages!
+Check out the [Go-Humble Organization Page](https://github.com/go-humble) on github to view all the packages!